cloudmine/node-snippet-base/README.md

 # Implementation Notes

 Historically, CloudMine snippets use the `data` environment variable, and the `exit` function in order to reply to inbound requests.
-With Apollo, both a new environment variable and exit function will be introduces: `req` and `reply`, respectively.
+With Logic Engine, both a new environment variable and exit function will be introduces: `req` and `reply`, respectively.

 ### 1. Accessing environment details via the `req	` variable